maelink-communications/legacy-server/README.md

-# maelink server
+# maelink legacy server
-This is the backend server for maelink.
+This was the backend server for maelink unil March 2nd, 2025.
 > [!Warning]
-> Some versions may be unstable!
-> Unless the commit version is a "release", use at your own risk.
+> This is the legacy server!
+Use at your own risk!
+>
+> Get the new server at: \<link\>